MSU-HPC User Guide

 • Hercules has its own Home File System (HFS) and its own /apps/contrib directory.
 As with Orion, only the HFS is the ONLY file system which is backed up.

-• Hercules has a completely separate CRON service.
+• Each system has a completely separate CRON service.
 Workflows need to be managed independently on the two systems.
 Please use <system name>-login-1 for editing your crontab file.

 • The Batch system is completely separate between the two systems.
 A project’s Fairshare on one system will not impact the project’s Fairshare on the other system.
 Users cannot check the status or submit jobs between the two systems.
 There is no Federated configuration in place.